dsicher/demo-bot/README.md

 ## At Home Setup

-### Step 1: *Install Node.js and Sublime Text*
+### Step 1: *Install Node.js*

 <a href="https://nodejs.org/en/" target="_blank">Please download the lastest STABLE version of Node.js here</a>

-This will allow us to use the Javascript programming language.
+Node.js will allow us to use the Javascript programming language for our bots.

 ### Step 2: *Install Sublime Text*